Turkish forces neutralize 5 YPG/PKK terrorists in northern Syria

-The terrorists targeted were planning an attack on Türkiye's Operation Euphrates Shield zone, the Turkish National Defense Ministry said in a statement.
+The terrorists opened fire in the Türkiye's Operation Euphrates Shield zone before they were "neutralized," the Turkish National Defense Ministry said in a statement.

 Turkish authorities use the term "neutralize" to imply the terrorists in question surrendered or were killed or captured.